Logo Muuuh Nature and Wildlife Documentaries

 Where and When to Spot

-In parks around Montreal from mid-spring till autumn.
-Although reported feeding on the ground, I never was able to observe this behavior.
-Usually, I spot them in the upper section of large trees.
+The Northern Flicker can be observed in parks around Montreal from mid-spring through autumn.
+Although they are often reported to feed on the ground, I have yet to witness this behavior personally.
+Typically, I observe them in the upper sections of large trees.

 Location Spring Summer Autumn Winter